lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 TLS is supported by an implementation, then the implementation MUST follow the recommendations in {{BCP195}}.

-> Servers MUST NOT assume client support for any type of HTTP authentication such as cookies, Basic authentication, or Digest authentication.
+> Clients are not required to support any type of HTTP authentication ([HTTP], Section 11) nor Cookies([RFC6265]).
+Thus, servers can not rely on these features to be available.

 > Clients and servers are expected to follow the other rules and restrictions in {{HTTP}}.
 Note that some of those rules are for